Country: Tanzania

 Conclusions

-I feel compelled to tell diving enthusiasts about Mafia as a true hidden gem; its low tourist profile allows not only for diving in uncrowded dive sites but also for enjoying an exotic and authentic atmosphere, very different from the Western standardization typical of many more famous tourist destinations, during the time spent on land.
-The evenings spent watching the crystal-clear sky full of stars with the dugout canoes lying on the sandy bottom exposed by low tide are a delightful memory of the week spent in Mafia.
+I wholeheartedly recommend Mafia to diving enthusiasts as a true hidden gem; its low tourist profile allows not only for dives in uncrowded dive sites but also for enjoying an exotic and authentic atmosphere on land, markedly different from the Western standardization typical of many more famous tourist destinations.
+Evenings spent gazing at the crystal-clear, star-filled sky, with dugout canoes resting on the sandy seabed exposed by low tide, remain a delightful memory of the week spent in Mafia.

 Comments